nin-ed/Cross-PC-Tic-Tac-Toe/README.md

 This project is purely written in java which is using GUI for the game window and socket programming to communicate with the other player's GUI in his/her PC.

+Player One and Player Two are two separate folders for each player.
+Images folder contain images from the demo.

 ## How this works?
 1. Player that will start first, should run the program and click "Start First".
 Other player can now run the program and click "Cancel".